Pavel-Polyakov/trapharvester/README.md

 <h3>Edit <b>config.py</b> with your favorite text editor</h3>
 <ul>
 <li>
-configure it for your mysql database.
+Configure it for your mysql database.
 <ul>
 <li><b>your_username</b>: instead 'flap'</li>
 <li><b>your_server</b>: instead 'localhost'</li>
 <li><b>your_database</b>: instead 'traps'</li>
 </ul>
-<h5>if you have configured the database as I described above that there is nothing needed to change</h5>
+<h5>If you have configured the database as I described above that there is nothing needed to change</h5>

 <pre>
 DB_URL = 'mysql+pymysql://flap:flapmyport@localhost/traps'